 Our lab has funded openings for students and postdocs of all levels – undergraduate, graduate (M.Sc. and PhD), junior or senior postdocs, with a background in biology, physics, engineering, or chemistry, who are interested to work on the physical biology of bacterial cell shape and growth.

 Our lab is supervising undergraduate and graduate students enrolled in the Departments of Microbiology, Infection and Immunity, and from the Department of Physics, and the Institut de génie biomédical.

 - Internships for Undergraduate Students in Physics or Biology

 - Master and PhD projects for students with a background in Biology or Physics

 We are seeking students with a background in physics, engineering, chemistry, or biology that bring a keen interest in quantitative interdisciplinary approaches.
-Experience in computational analysis, microscopy, cloning, microfluidics, or instrumentation, is a plus.
+Experience in computational analysis, microscopy, cloning/synthetic biology, microfluidics, or instrumentation, is a plus.
 For an incomplete list of potential topics see here.

 - Postdoctoral position in Quantitative Phase Microscopy (QPM), microfluidics, and cell-envelope biology